Altuğ Çetinkaya, MD, FEBOMENUAppointmentAPPOINTMENTPATIENT REVIEWS

 Eyelid Drooping in Infants and Children

-How is Eyelid Drooping Treated?
+How is Eyelid Drooping (Ptosis) Treated?

 The only treatment for true eyelid drooping is surgery.
 There is no such thing as a non-surgical treatment for eyelid drooping, which is often seen on social media.
 In false eyelid drooping (such as skin sagging or mild eyebrow drooping),temporary treatments such as Botox, fillers, and plasma can be used.
 However, these methods are not curative for true eyelid drooping, and the terms are often misused, causing confusion among patients.